-the Port Drayage Truck Bridge Loan Program received \$9 million from the EPA's DERA Smart Way Program.50 The Port Authority's commitment of \$50,000 was instrumental in securing the Smart Way Program grant and allocated a Guaranteed Loan Program for applicants with soft credit profiles.
-On average, four trucks a month, or 50 trucks a year, have been approved for funding.51
+The Port of Houston Authority initiated their clean truck replacement program in 2009.
+Through a partnership with the Houston-Galveston Area Council and the Environmental Defense Fund, the Port Drayage Truck Bridge Loan Program received \$9 million from the EPA's DERA Smart Way Program.
+The Port Authority's commitment of \$50,000 was instrumental in securing the Smart Way Program grant and allocated a Guaranteed Loan Program for applicants with soft credit profiles.
+On average, four trucks a month, or 50 trucks a year, have been approved for funding.

-Support for most U.S. port truck replacement programs has come from the EPA Smart Way program, which was established to award non-profit organizations and local governments (including port authorities) competitive grants to create national, regional, state, or local financing programs that provide financial incentives (e.g., low-cost loans, rebates, etc.) to vehicle/equipment owners for the purchase of eligible vehicle replacements, idle reduction technologies and emission control retrofits.52 A number of U.S. states (e.g. California, Oregon, Texas) also grant funding to support truck replacement or CHE retrofits.53 part of their Clean Air Action Plan (CAAP), terminal operators from the Ports of Los Angeles and Long Beach created PIERPASS to address multi-terminal issues such as congestion, security and air quality.
+Support for most U.S. port truck replacement programs has come from the EPA Smart Way program, which was established to award non-profit organizations and local governments (including port authorities) competitive grants to create national, regional, state, or local financing programs that provide financial incentives (e.g., low-cost loans, rebates, etc.) to vehicle/equipment owners for the purchase of eligible vehicle replacements, idle reduction technologies and emission control retrofits.
+A number of U.S. states (e.g. California, Oregon, Texas) also grant funding to support truck replacement or CHE retrofits.

+Since the initial research in2009, ports made significant progress in decreasing engine idling by relieving congestion at peak times.
+Secure, expedited check-in procedures at marine facilities has resulted in less truck congestion, reduced idling at gates and less pollution.
+For example, as part of their Clean Air Action Plan (CAAP), terminal operators from the Ports of Los Angeles and Long Beach created PIERPASS to address multi-terminal issues such as congestion, security and air quality.
 Under the program, all international container terminals at the two ports established five new shifts per week.
-As an incentive to use the new off-peak shifts and to cover the added cost of the shifts, a Traffic Mitigation Fee (TMF) is required for most cargo movement during peak hours (Monday through Friday, 3 a.m. to 6 p.m.).54
+As an incentive to use the new off-peak shifts and to cover the added cost of the shifts, a Traffic Mitigation Fee (TMF) is required for most cargo movement during peak hours (Monday through Friday, 3 a.m. to 6 p.m.).

-Since the initial research in 2009, ports made significant progress in decreasing engine idling by relieving congestion at peak times.
-Secure, expedited check-in procedures at marine facilities has resulted in less truck congestion, reduced idling at gates and less pollution.
-For example, as truck congestion.
+This approach has been used by other ports around the U.S. and internationally to stagger trucks and reduce idling time and truck congestion.
 For example, Massport has decreased the dwell time for containers from five days to two days in order to encourage turnover and free up space.
-To reduce the possibility of trucks idling on city streets before container pick up or drop off, the port instituted an efficient gate processing system and extended the gate operating hours.
-Pre-gates are available to process several trucks at any one time, which reduces truck queuing and idling time.
-With computers and remote cameras, Massport's Conley Terminal dispatchers can process a trucker's request for
+To reduce the possibility of trucks idling on city streets before container pick up or drop off, the Port instituted an efficient gate processing system and extended the gate operating hours.
+Pre-gates are available to process